sb8869/Suraj-Bonthu-Portfolio/README.md

 # Welcome!
 I'm Suraj Bonthu.
 A UI/UX Developer aspiring to create exciting and effective user experiences.

+## Work Experience
+###Changeling
+Web Developer | May - August 2021
+- Worked with a team of seven web developers to create an interactive website for the Changeling VR game.
+- Responsible for redesigning and creating the landing page using Vue.js.
+- Worked on overall site maintenance and managed number of dependencies to help with the performance of the website.

 ## Projects

 ### Capstone Project - ArtTag